tusharmagar/TechXchange_Hackathon_Daimyo/README.md

 # TechXchange_Hackathon_Daimyo
 Details the work done by team Daimyo for the IBM TechXchange Pre-Conference watsonx Hackathon under the path "Build a generative AI application for a use case supporting productivity with IBM watsonx.ai, featuring IBM Granite"

-# 🏆 Daimyo: Revolutionizing Restaurant Efficiency with WatsonX AI
+## ❓ What is Daimyo?

-Welcome to **Daimyo**, a comprehensive SaaS platform powered by WatsonX AI's Granite models, designed to help restaurants save time and optimize their operations.
-Built with accessibility and scalability in mind, Daimyo is already saving restaurants 7-9 hours weekly, even in its current proof-of-concept stage.
+Welcome to **Daimyo**, a comprehensive SaaS platform powered by **WatsonX AI's Granite models**, designed to help restaurants save time and optimize their operations.
+Built with accessibility and scalability in mind, Daimyo is already making a significant impact, streamlining restaurant operations and enhancing efficiency even in its current proof-of-concept stage.

 This project was developed as part of the **WatsonX Hackathon**, and we believe Daimyo has the potential to redefine business intelligence for small to medium-scale restaurants.

+## 🎯 Why Daimyo?

+We built Daimyo with one clear goal: **to empower restaurants to make data-driven decisions quickly and efficiently**, no matter their scale.
+Whether it’s automating reports, generating actionable insights, or leveraging cutting-edge AI to respond to customer feedback, Daimyo does it all.

 ## 🚀 Features